Action of Port Cros: Aftermath

-Commander Hughes was recognized for his victory and eventually rose to the rank of rear admiral partly due to his involvement in this action.
-After the engagement, the U.S. Army occupied Le Levant, another island nearby.
+After the engagement, the US Army occupied Île du Levant, another island nearby.
+(Note: Commander Hughes was recognised for his victory and eventually rose to the rank of rear admiral partly due to his involvement in this action.)
 Two days later, on 17 August 1944, the former Italian corvette Antilope, renamed UJ6082, and the former Egyptian armed yacht Nimet Allah were sunk by with help from two British gunboats at the Battle of La Ciotat.